How to Submit

 HSRO Review

 Submissions go through an initial review in the HSRO.
-The Form A and supporting documents are reviewed for completeness and clarity.
-If there are any questions or missing items the Investigator will be contacted for additional information.
+Your submission is reviewed for completeness and clarity.
+If there are any questions or missing items the Investigator will be contacted via comments in the Novelution record for additional information.

-• If the necessary criteria for approval are met, research that is considered exempt will be approved after the initial review, and a signed Form C IRB Decision Form will be sent to the investigator and data collection can begin.
+• If the necessary criteria for approval are met, research that is considered exempt will be approved after the initial review, and an approval letter emailed to the investigator and data collection can begin.
+You can follow your protocol's progress in Novelution by viewing the Requirements panel of your submission.

 • Research that is considered expedited may be reviewed by experienced reviewers as well as the HSRO.
 This is set up at the convenience of the reviewer’s schedule and will take additional time after the initial review by the HSRO.
 After review, the research will either be approved, deferred pending additional information, or deferred to the entire Board at a convened monthly meeting.

-• Research that is deferred pending additional information will be approved once all of the questions and concerns have been addressed and a signed Form C IRB Decision Form sent to the Investigator.
+• Research that is deferred pending additional information will be approved once all of the questions and concerns have been addressed and an approval letter sent to the Investigator.

 • Research that is deferred to a Board meeting will be discussed at a convened Board meeting; after review it will either be approved, deferred pending additional information, or disapproved.
-If it is approved, a signed Form C IRB Decision Form will be sent to the investigator and data collection can begin.
+If it is approved an approval letter is sent to the investigator and data collection can begin.
 If it is deferred, the investigator will need to submit additional information and then it will be reviewed again.
 If it is disapproved, the investigator can submit with revisions and may request a conversation with the HSRO or the Board.

 Amendments

-Approved research projects may need to be modified; this can be accomplished by requesting an amendment.
+Approved research projects may need to be modified; this can be accomplished by requesting an amendment in the Novelution record.
 Any modifications must be reviewed and approved by the HSRO before being implemented.
 Examples of modifications include changes in study staff, study procedures, consent processes, recruitment materials and study sites.

 Steps to Amending Research